Tequila Old Fashioned

 • Looking for a modern take on Peychaud’s bitters?
 Check out All The Bitter’s New Orleans Bitters for a fun, alcohol free version.
 I love putting a little of these in some club soda or tonic water for an easy mocktail.

-Love this recipe?
-You may enjoy these tequila cocktail recipes, too:
+Love tequila?
+You may enjoy these cocktail recipes, too:

 A tequila old fashioned with an orange peel garnish.